Leonardo767/plotlyExamples/README.md

 # plotlyExamples

-The following file attempts to visualize how the output layer of a convolutional neural network block can change according to parameters of the convolution matrices.
+The following file attempts to visualize how the output layer of a convolutional neural network block can change according to hyperparameters of the convolution matrices.

-These parameters can be, but are not limited to:
+These hyperparameters can be, but are not limited to:
 * stride
 * filter size
 * padding